guitarino/Registrino/README.md

 });
 ```

 This example registers variables `revenue` and `cost`, and a function `profit`, which is automatically calculated as `revenue` minus `cost`.
+Then, we register a hidden function, which will output `profit` whenever it changes.

 Every function and variable has a value that we can get with

 ```javascript
 logic.profit.get(); // Returns 50